Bylaws of International Society of Appraisers

 Section 2 Offices – The Society shall maintain a registered office in the state of Illinois; this office is currently located at the firm of Gaido & Fintzen, Attorneys at Law located at 30 North LaSalle, Chicago, Illinois 60602.
 The Society may have other offices within or without the State of Illinois.
-The business office of the Society, also known as the ISA Administrative Office, is currently at 303 West Madison Street, Suite 2650, Chicago, Illinois 60606-3396.
+The business office of the Society, also known as the ISA Administrative Office, is currently at 225 W. Wacker Drive, Suite 650, Chicago, Illinois 60606-3396.

 Section 3 Incorporation – This Society is organized as a State of Illinois non-profit organization incorporated July 1, 1993.

 Section 4 Exempt Status – The Society is organized and shall be operated exclusively as an exempt organization under the provisions of Section 501(c) (6) of the Internal Revenue Code, as recognized on August 28th, 1995.

 Section 1 Classes of Membership – The Society shall have seven classes of members plus an entry “Candidate” level.
 The designation of such classes, the qualifications of the members of such classes and the voting rights of the members of such classes shall be as follows:

 Section 1.1 Member – shall include an individual who has successfully completed the ISA Core Course in Appraisal Studies, and has accumulated three or more years of satisfactory market related experience in their chosen specialty field and writes to ISA Report Writing Standards and Uniform Standards of Professional Practice (USPAP).
 A Member may identify him/herself as a “Member of the International Society of Appraisers” but may not use any ISA designations or ISA logos.
 Members may vote.